QCDIS/NaaVRE-dev-environment/README.md

 ### Minikube cluster

 The NaaVRE components are deployed by tilt to a local Kubernetes using minikube.
 We use ingress-dns to access those resources.
 To configure it, follow step 3 section of the [minikube ingress-dns setup guide](https://minikube.sigs.k8s.io/docs/handbook/addons/ingress-dns/).
-Chose your operating system.
+Choose your operating system.

 <details open>